Same as admission requirements for the BA Art History/BA Arts, Media and Society.

-In the course on Western Visual Arts students will follow the lectures on architecture and urban planning.
-To provide the AMS student with enough context to understand the history of modern architecture and the questions that shape contemporary practice, this course will move chronologically through a sequence of momentous events, beginning with the first printing of a book on architecture: Leon Battista Alberti’s De re aedificatoria, printed in Florence in 1485.
-By structuring the lecture content around a series of events, rather than individual masters, or stylistic schools, students will learn to see architecture as a product of composite effort and as a site of contention and compromise.
+In the course on Western Visual Arts and Architecture, students will follow the lectures on architecture and urban planning.
+In order to address questions that have animated design work in the past and to understand the issues that shape contemporary practice, the lectures are organized around six themes: 1) The Spoils of War.
+2) International Exhibitions.
+3) Technological Innovations.
+4) Manifestoes.
+5) Competitions.
+6) Revisionist Histories).
+By structuring the course content around a series of events, rather than individual masters, or stylistic schools, students will learn to see architecture as a product of composite effort and as a site of contention and compromise.
 The selected events bring multiple protagonists together in dialogue with broader social, economic and cultural forces, but our attention will remain firmly trained on the buildings shaped by these contexts.
-How did new architectural proposals emerge in response to the Great Exhibition (1851), or the opening of Vienna’s fortifications to civil use (1857), to the first patent obtained for iron-reinforced concrete (1867), or a Chicago newspaper’s competition to design “the most beautiful office building in the world” (1922)?
-Though the syllabus is structured chronologically, our discussions will develop around a group of recurrent themes: Space, the City, New Materials, Circulating Objects, War, Media, Heritage and Sustainability.

-Students acquire general knowledge of the principal developments in the history of the decorative arts and design from the 19th tillto the 21st century and of the principal developments in the history of architecture and urban planning from the 15th tillto the 21st century.
+Students acquire general knowledge of the principal developments in the history of the decorative arts, architecture and design from the 19th to the 21st century.

 Students acquire knowledge of basic techniques used in metalworking, textiles, woodworking and ceramics as well as of the basic techniques and materials in architecture.